VickyQee/VickyQee/README.md

-- 👋 Hi, I’m @VickyQee
+- 👋 Hi, I’m victoria Chukwu @VickyQee
-- 👀 I’m interested in meeting developers to collaborate on a monumental project together.
+- 👀 I’m interested in being an intern for an international organization .
-- 🌱 I’m currently learning backend development at stutern academy .
-- 💞️ I’m looking to collaborate on building a mobile app one of a kind.
-- 📫 How to reach me chukwuv99@gmail.com if you have what it takes.

 <!---
 VickyQee/VickyQee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.